Cezary-Nakielski/Project-Four-Forumbus/README.md

 Admin panel where the owner of the site can approve and manage posts.
 A page where user can register.
+A page where user can log in.
+A page where user can log out.
-A page which displays posts written by users.
+A page which displays a list of posts written by users.
+A page where user can rad the content of a particular post.
 A page where user can edit own post.
 A page where user can delete own post.